dusktrades/ftx-cli/docs/topics/trading/README.md

 #### Trail value

 ```
---trail-value <value>  Distance the price must change direction and move in order to trigger trailing stop orders.
+--trail-value <value>  Distance that price must change direction and move in order to trigger trailing stop orders.
 ```

 Positive value for `buy` orders (i.e. the price must increase by the value without making a new low); negative value for `sell` orders (i.e. the price must decrease by the value without making a new high).